Welcome to Sympy!#

 Functions and Plots#

-SymPy also has a large library for both functions and plots.
-Here we will show briefly a few examples of this,
+Sympy has a large library for both functions and plots.
+Let us here briefly show a few examples of plotting.

 plot(x**2-x+3)